The International Steam Pages

 and later platforms only (not 3.1 or Mac).

-You can pay directly with Paypal quoting or use the Buy Now buttons below.
-I do not accept credit or debit cards directly, but non-Paypal account holders can use their cards by choosing the 'guest' option offered by clicking these Buy Now buttons.
+You can pay directly with Paypal quoting or use the Buy Now button below.
+I do not accept credit or debit cards directly, but non-Paypal account holders can use their cards by choosing the 'guest' option offered by clicking the Buy Now button.

 I would prefer UK residents to send a cheque or make online payment, I can advise an address/account.
 Please send your orders to the email address below.

 Dropbox download, I have withdrawn the CD version as I have to buy a colour ink cartridge if I get an order!